AnnikaNoren/dsc-capstone-project-v2-online-ds-pt-071519/README.md

 - playground.ipynb is a scratch pad file
 - kaggle_coffee_modified.csv is another coffee review dataset from Kaggle, it is NOT used in the analysis

-- cm_awful.png is the confusion matrix image
-- cm_great.png is the confusion matrix image
+- cm_awful.png and cm_great.png are confusion matrix images
 - Countries_WGS84.shx is the file used for geopandas
 - Countries_WGS84.shp is the file used for geopandas
 - Restuarant_Reviews.tsv is the file used for sentiment analysis
-- coffee_rating_price.png is my visualization
+- coffee_country_plot.png is my country map
 - dash_test.py is my Dash app with interactive visuals